mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

 - You must have a registered customer account to log in to the [D2iQ&reg; support portal](https://support.d2iq.com/s/).
 - You must have network access to download the [remote Edge-LB repositories](https://support.d2iq.com/s/downloads?t=1551917897670&Mesosphere_Product_Download__c-filterId=00B3Z000004cQUUUA2), or a local repository that has the Edge-LB packages [JSON](https://support.d2iq.com/s/downloads?t=1551917897670&Mesosphere_Product_Download__c-filterId=00Bf1000004N2b3EAC) or [bundle](https://support.d2iq.com/s/downloads?t=1551917897670&Mesosphere_Product_Download__c-filterId=00B3Z000004cQUUUA2).

-  If your cluster is behind a firewall, is restricted to an internal network with no access to the internet, or unable to access the public catalog for any reason, then you must add Edge-LB packages using a **local catalog**.
-For more information about installing using a local catalog, see [Deploy using a local catalog](#create-local-repo).
+  If your cluster is air-gapped - behind a firewall, restricted to an internal network with no access to the Internet, or unable to access the public catalog for any reason - then you can deploy using the [package registry](#deploy-using-the-package-registry).

 # Identify the Edge-LB package location
 You must have access to the following Edge-LB packages: